S0meR4nd0mGuy/Custom-CLiParse-and-Logging/README.md

 **The Module is licensed by my own custom license, for information refer to the LICENSE file**

-For anyone asking, yes the READMEs in docs are AI generated (I was too lazy to do the docs myself.)
+For anyone asking, yes the READMEs in docs are AI generated (I was too lazy to do the docs myself.), same with examples.

 # Installation